Updated July 19, 2022

 We have rose bushes in our yard that are more than 70 years old, and they still bloom every year.
 (The older bushes produce the most fragrant roses, by the way.)

-Down by the garden our 150-year-old apple tree was loaded with blooms a few weeks ago and now it is covered with leaves and tiny apples galore.
-This dear determined fruit tree is the lone survivor of an orchard that once belonged to the founder of our town.
+Down by the garden our 150-This dear determined fruit tree is the lone survivor of an orchard that once belonged to the founder of our town.

 His house, built in 1854, still stands, too, a few yards from my writing room window.
 The house was his family’s home to start with, after that it became a hotel, then a city hall–and for many years was our town library.
 In the future it will continue to survive as a museum.